diagrams/diagrams-doc/README.markdown

 ## Building

-To build the user manual, you will need:
+To build the website (which includes the gallery, user manual, and tutorials), you will need:

 * GHC 7.4 or 7.6
 * the diagrams framework itself (including the